yashiro1899/hasloop/README.md

 * Iterating through the malformed linked list will yield all nodes in the loop multiple times

 A malformed linked list with a loop causes iteration over the list to fail because the iteration will never reach the end of the list.
 Therefore, it is desirable to be able to detect that a linked list is malformed before trying an iteration.
-This repository is some of various algorithms to detect a loop in a singly linked list.
+This repository is a collection of various algorithms to detect a loop in a singly linked list.